 Technical debt has been historically thought of as a problem that is created when software is rushed into development — where quick, inelegant solutions are chosen over more robust but time-consuming solutions.
 Like financial debt, technical debt accumulates interest and grows over time if not paid down.

 Software developers frequently argue with management over the need to pay down technical debt, and it is often very difficult to justify the cost simply because the software as it is, currently works.
-This article will explain a little about technical debt, and where it is worth the investment to pay off, and where it may not be.
+This article will explain a little about eliminating and managing technical debt, assessing where it is worth the investment to pay off, and where it may not be when measuring technical debt.

 Types of Technical Debt